notrikky/Gemini-Desktop/README.md

 1. **Setup.exe:** Installs the app, sets up the autostart, and adds the logo to your start menu.
 2. **Portable .zip:** Just extract the folder and run the `.exe`.
 No installation required!

+# Disclaimer: This is an unofficial, community-made project for personal use.
+It is not affiliated with, endorsed, or sponsored by Google LLC.
+All rights to the "Gemini" trademark belong to Google.

 And don't ask me for fixes :)